 - Flourless Chocolate Muffins

 Note:- There are a few conditions that cause people to have more difficulty in clearing triglycerides (a form of dietary fat found in meat, dairy produce and cooking oils) from their blood after eating a fatty meal.
 High triglyceride levels can result in low HDL (‘good’ cholesterol) levels, so if you have one of these conditions, your doctor may advise against eating fatty foods altogether.
 For more information on triglycerides and the associated conditions, click here.
+Please consult your doctor before embarking on any dietary changes.

 9. Should I avoid eggs if I have high cholesterol?